nus-cs2103-AY2021S2/tp/docs/UserGuide.md

         In the event that there are ingredients that is needed by certain dishes that is being attempted to be deleted, a `-f` flag has to be added to the end of the command to confirm the command.
 This is to prevent you from accidentally deleting dishes unknowingly and leads to invalid orders!
+Orders that use the dishes will hence be cancelled!

         Examples:
         ```